Upstream-Research/records.net/README.md

 1. Data I/O objects, such as `IDataReader`
 2. Data structure objects, such as `DataTable`

-These are mostly independent groups and should probably have been placed in separate namespaces.
+These are mostly independent groups; perhaps they should have been placed in separate namespaces.

 In .NET Core 1.0, Microsoft considered `System.Data` "unsupported" and yet provided some implementation of the data I/O objects.